anthrogeek/P5LinuxAdmin/README.md

 `sudo tail -50 /var/log/apache2/error.log`
 to see the last 50 lines of the apache error log to troubleshoot.

-##Add key to Grader [Manually add key](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)
+##Add key to Grader and Disable Root login [Manually add key](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)
 1. on local machine `ssh-keygen`
 2. Display the content of the key and copy the content `cat ~/.ssh/id_rsa.pub`
 2. Switch to grader `su - grader`